Risk Warning: Your Capital is at Risk.

 Many regulated brokers worldwide offer CFDs on agricultural companies.
 Customers deposit funds with the broker, which serve as margin.

-Should I Trade Barley?
+Why Should You Trade Barley?

 Traders who want exposure to barley might consider purchasing a basket of commodities that includes other agricultural staples such as wheat, corn, soybeans and sugar.